nghia-vo/sarepy/doc/source/toc/section2.rst

 ===================

 Intensities of this type of stripe are independent of the angles.
-The pixel is not responsive to the variation of intensity versus the angle in the same way as its neighboring good pixel.
+The pixel is not responsive to the variation of intensity versus the angle as the same way as its neighboring good pixel.
 This type of stripes may come from dead pixels of a sensor chip, light-blocking dusts or damaged scintillator (bright blobs in Fig. 3(a)) giving rise to stripes of constant brightness as clearly visible